Santos de Guápiles: History

+Licensing issues

+In late 2025, Santos and Guanacasteca were disqualified from the 2025–26 Liga FPD by the Licensing Committee of the Costa Rican Football Federation (FCRF) after both teams failed to meet financial requirements to compete.
+This led to the next season of the Liga FPD having 10 teams instead of 12.

 Stadium

 Santos play their home games in the Estadio Ebal Rodríguez, where Alajuelense's Wilson Muñoz scored the first Primera División goal in a 1999 4–0 league win over the hosts.